ignite/cli/docs/glossary/index.md

 A protocol that allows blockchains to talk to each other.
 The backbone of the Cosmos ecosystem, the Inter-Blockchain Communication protocol (IBC) handles reliable transport across different sovereign blockchains.
 This end-to-end, connection-oriented, stateful protocol provides reliable, ordered, and authenticated communication between heterogeneous blockchains.

+### IBC module

+The standard for the interaction between two blockchains in the Cosmos SDK.
+The IBC module defines how packets and messages are constructed to be interpreted by the sending and the receiving blockchain.

 ### IBC relayer

-A built-in relayer in Starport that connects blockchains that run on your local computer to blockchains that run on remote computers.
+The IBC relayer lets you connect between sets of IBC-enabled chains.
+A built-in relayer in Starport connects blockchains that run on your local computer to blockchains that run on remote computers.
 The Starport relayer uses the TypeScript relayer.

 ### incentivized block